benitomartin/substack-newsletters-search-course/README.md

 ### ⚡ Prefect

-Prefect is used for workflow orchestration, ensuring that data ingestion, and embedding generation are reliable and repeatable.
+Prefect is used for workflow orchestration, ensuring that data ingestion and embedding generation are reliable and repeatable.
 Three main flows are provided:

 1. **RSS Ingestion Flow**: Fetches the latest articles from RSS feeds and stores them in Supabase.
 1. **Qdrant Embeddings Flow**: Generates and stores vector embeddings for all articles, making them searchable via semantic queries.